Mitigation of plasma-wall interactions with low-Z powders in DIII-D high confinement plasmas: Cooling of the plasma boundary with lithium, boron and boron nitride powders

-The time traces shown in figure \ref{fig:Figure3}(c-i) show a comparison of two representative H-mode plasmas with lithium and boron powder injections.
-The Li II and B II line emissivities increase when the powder reaches the plasma after 3 seconds.
-The line averaged density increases only slightly by 5\% during lithium injection and drops by 8\% during boron injection. $Z_{eff}$ remains constant in the case of Li but increases from 1.8 to 2.4 during B injection.
-The stored magnetic energy reduces by 5\% in the case of Li.
+The time traces in figure \ref{fig:Figure3}(c-j) show a comparison of three representative H-mode plasmas with lithium, boron and boron nitride powder injections.
+The Li II (547 nm), B II (608 nm), and N II (399 nm) line emissivities measured with the Multi-chord Divertor Spectrometer increase when the powder reaches the plasma around 2.8-2.9 seconds (however, data for N II are missing after 3.7 seconds).
+The line averaged density increases only slightly by 5\% during lithium injection, drops by 8\% during boron injection and remains constant for BN injection. $Z_{eff}$ remains constant in the case of Li, and nearly constant in the case of BN ($\Delta Z_{eff}\approx+3\%$) but increases from 1.8 to 2.4 during B injection.
+The stored magnetic energy reduces by 5\% in the case of Li and remains unchanged during BN injection.
 In the case of boron injection, a rate of $35$ $mg/s$ eventually triggers a $n=2$ tearing mode which reduces stored magnetic energy by 14\% after 3.5 s.
+The total radiated power remains mostly stable at 2.6 MW for Li and BN and 2.2 MW for B injection.
+The coverage of the small angle slot divertor is insufficient for quantifying the divertor radiation.
+The signals from individual bolometer chords closest to the SAS divertor suggest an increase in local radiation by 15-30\% during Li and B injection, which does not significantly alter the measured total radiated power $P_{rad,tot}$ (figure \ref{fig:Figure3}(g)).
 Dilution effects are estimated by measuring the rate of neutrons produced by deuterium-deuterium collisions during neutral beam injection.
 The measured neutron rates are related to the expected neutron emission based on a zero-dimensional calculation that includes the carbon density as the only impurity source \cite{heidbrink_1997} which allows estimating the dilution effects of injected impurities.
 The neutron rates before powder injection are $0.8-1.1\times 10^{15}$ n/s.
 Deuterium plasma dilution with Li and B impurities causes a drop of neutron rates by up to 10\% and 25\%.
-The neutral compression shown in figure \ref{fig:Figure3}(g) is defined as the ratio of divertor neutral pressure to main chamber pressure (measured at the outboard midplane).
+The divertor neutral compression shown in figure \ref{fig:Figure3}(h) is defined as the ratio of divertor neutral pressure to main chamber pressure (measured at the outboard midplane).
 The divertor neutral gas pressure increases from 0.3 mtorr to 0.9 mtorr in the case of Li but only to 0.5 mtorr in the case of B injection.
-The divertor neutral compression increases by a factor of 3 and 1.5 following the lithium and boron powder injections.
+The divertor neutral compression increases by a factor of 3, 1.5, and 1.8 following the lithium, boron, and boron nitride powder injections.
 The peak electron temperatures and peak parallel heat fluxes measured with divertor Langmuir probes are shown in figure \ref{fig:Figure3}(h,i) reduce substantially after powder injection.
 In the case of low-rate Li powder injection, the peak electron temperature and heat flux are reduced by 12 eV and 10 $MW/m^2$, respectively.
 A medium rate of B results in a reduction by 20 eV and heat flux detachment.
-At these relatively low rates, Li enhances the particle flux and density at the peak location contributing to a partial recovery of the parallel heat flux.
-On the other hand, the boron powder also reduces divertor particle flux and densities.
+BN caused a rapid drop in $q_{\parallel,div}$ by 75\% and drop of $T_{e,div}$ from 25 eV by 15 eV within 200 ms within 200 ms. At these relatively low rates, Li enhances the particle flux and density at the peak location contributing to a partial recovery of the parallel heat flux.
+On the other hand, the boron and boron nitride powders also reduce the divertor particle fluxes and densities.